kogolobo/kogolobo.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at UW, in the Applied Mathematics department.
 I am very fortunate to be co-advised by [Prof. Aleksandr Aravkin](https://uw-amo.github.io/saravkin/) and [Prof. Zaid Harchaoui](https://sites.google.com/uw.edu/zaid-harchaoui/main).
+I am currently a research intern at Meta FAIR, hosted by [Lin Xiao](https://linxiaolx.github.io/).
 Before starting the PhD studies, I completed a Master's degree in Applied & Computational Mathematics at UW.
 Prior to returning to academia, I worked in applied NLP at Microsoft for 5.5 years, most recently as a Senior Applied Researcher in Azure AI.
 I completed my Bachelor's in Computer Science Engineering at University of Michigan, where I also had the honor of being a Men's Varsity Wrestling student-athlete.

 ## Research Interests